 Undertake academic research to develop hybrid work arrangements that are sustainable for the coming years.

-Engage with researchers across UNSW Business School to tap into their strong knowledge base and public top management journals on future work arrangements and achieve better outcomes for our industry partners.
+Engage with researchers across UNSW Business School to tap into their strong knowledge base and publish in top management journals on future work arrangements and achieve better outcomes for our industry partners.

 Promote Hybrid Work Leadership as a leading knowledge centre for hybrid and flexible working arrangements.

 Like many organisations, COVID-19 forced Frasers Property to move to a remote working model for much of its workforce.
-UNSW Business School’s Hybrid Work Leadership (HWL) research lab is partnering with Frasers to provide support with research and insights that will position Frasers as a thought-leader in the space, keeping their employees engaged and culture robust.
+UNSW Business School’s Hybrid Work Leadership (HWL) research lab has been partnering with Frasers to provide support with research and insights that positions Frasers as a thought-leader in the space, keeping their employees engaged and culture robust.
+In addition to this founding project, we are active in leading several workshops, consultations, and executive presentations for various organisations.

 Our Hybrid Work Leadership research lab is supporting a project with Frasers Property over the next two years as the company’s approach evolves in response to changes in employee expectations and advances in technology via: